QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 rm ~/.config/dconf/user
 ~~~

-*Note*: lxappearance only has an effect on gtk3 theme so it won't work to change gtk2 themes (used by Firefox, Thunderbird ...).
+*Note*: lxappearance only has an effect on gtk3 themes so it won't work to change gtk2 themes (used by Firefox, Thunderbird ...).
              However, it is very lightweight and can be used to identify the name and look of themes you are interested in.
              Once you have the name, you can apply it using gsetting command line or gconf-editor.